nymtech/docs/content/quickstart/_index.md

 3. the Nym local client, `nym-client`
 4. the Nym validator, `nym-validator`

-In the next sections we'll try each of these out.
+You can try some of them out quickly by following along in

 {{% notice info %}}
 If you run into trouble, please ask for help in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io).